What are PIPS?

 The students continue to receive their BBSRC-funded maintenance stipend throughout their placement, and therefore do not require a salary.
 The idea of the PIPs scheme is that it is mutually beneficial; the student gains valuable new skills and the organisation gains an extra resource to carry out a meaningful piece of work.

 Becoming a host organisation is a simple process.
 A straightforward Memorandum of Understanding (MOU) is put in place prior to the student starting their placement.
 This enables all parties to have a clear understanding of the activities or project on which the student will be working and facilitates the most positive outcome for all parties.
+The MOU should be negotiated between the host organisation and the student to ensure the maximum benefits to both.

 Can internships be carried out abroad?